 Yehudit holds an MA in social-organizational psychology from the Hebrew University and a BA in psychology and Middle Eastern studies.
 Previously she served as an organizational consultant for the Tzofnat Institute.
 She is a group facilitator and develops training programs for organizations and institutions.

-Noam is a BA student in Hebrew University’s triple-major program in philosophy, economics and political science, and is an alumnus of the Otniel yeshiva.
+Noam holds a B.A. in philosophy, economics and political science From the Hebrew University, and is an alumnus of the Otniel yeshiva.
 Previously he worked in the accounting department of the Finance Ministry’s Pension Benefit Administration and interned in MK Eli Elalouf’s office.
 He is a volunteer with the Aharai young leadership organization.